Turahh/Docs/aspnetcore/signalr/streaming.md

 [!code-javascript[Upload javascript](streaming/sample.netcoreapp3.0/wwwroot/js/stream.js?range=74-84)]

-Calling `next(item)` with an item will write the item to the stream and the hub method will get the item on the server.
+Calling `subject.next(item)` with an item will write the item to the stream and the hub method will get the item on the server.

- To end the stream, call `complete()`.
+ To end the stream, call `subject.complete()`.

 ::: moniker-end